 Section 1: The Director of the Student Organizations Finance Office (SOFO) or Assistant Director of the Student Organizations Finance Office will notify the student group — at the request of a representative from the Division of Student Affairs, through referral, or at SOFO’s own discretion — that a potential violation of the University Code of Conduct or University policy or of city, county, state, or federal laws has occurred.
 The leaders of the student group will then be called in for a meeting with representatives of the SOFO.
 SOFO representatives will ask the student group for their interpretation of the event before deciding whether the potential violation by the student group is actionable.

+1.1: Raising funds using an alcohol-focused event shall also be considered a violation and handled according to the policies described herein.
+These events include, but are not limited to, bar crawls and any event that provides a discount on alcohol.
+Determination of whether an event consists primarily of alcohol-focused activites shall be made by SOFO.
+Student groups retain the right to appeal the SOFO determination to the CUSG Legislative Council.

+1.1.1: For the purposes of this document, alcohol-focused fundraisers are those where alcohol sale or consumption is the primary purpose of the event and/or where consuming alcohol is incentivized by a discount or other method.
+Examples of alcohol-focused events include bar crawls, events with drink discounts, and sponsored happy hours.

 Section 2: The SOFO may, at its discretion, choose how a student group will be held accountable for the actions committed by their members or their leadership.
 Punitive measures may include suspending the affiliation of the student group for a given amount of time and freezing a Student Group’s SOFO account.
 If a punitive measure is implemented in response to a violation, SOFO must file a brief summary with the Tri-Executive who sits on the appeals board and the CUSG office support staff no later than 72 hours after the decision is finalized.
 A copy must also be sent to the student group leaders.